 If your stress has pushed you towards burnout, then it might be a good idea to work with a therapist.
 Getting help doesn’t mean you’ve failed as a person (you haven’t).

-One last thought before you go: We are happiest when we are appropriately challenged—when our goals seem difficult but not impossible.
+Here is one last thought before you go.
+We are happiest when we are appropriately challenged—when our goals seem difficult but not impossible.
 I hope mindfulness, and the Ecosystem of Happiness, will help you see your goals with a relaxed and calm mind.

 How do you usually de-stress after a long day?